|236 page views|

-This route--more of a variation--may be done either of two ways: (1) begin at the Edwards' Crack start, and after the initial difficulties, step right into a trough leading to a gear belay for the second pitch of Walt's Wall Route, or (2) climb the first pitch of Walt's Wall Route to the base of the ramp constitution the second pitch of the route.
+This route--more of a variation--may be done either of two ways: (1) begin at the Edwards' Crack start, and after the initial difficulties, step right into a trough leading to a gear belay for the second pitch of Walt's Wall, or (2) climb the first pitch of Walt's Wall to the base of the ramp constitution the second pitch of the route.

 From there, make an ascending traverse left across an unprotected face, aiming for the "usual" first belay of Edwards' Crack.
-The route normally takes the Right Exit to Ed's Crack.
+The route normally takes the Right Exit to Edwards' Crack.